chrisdone/lucid/README.md

 See the documentation for the `Lucid` module for information about using it as a monad transformer.

+## Good to know

+* Attributes are escaped, so you cannot write arbitrary JavaScript in attributes.
+Instead, do something like `onclick_ "foo()"`.
+* Attributes are rendered in the order that they are written in your Haskell code.

 ## Transforming

 You can use `lift` to call parent monads.